joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>NSNotificationCenter</summary>
-<p>Know how to enable the broadcast of information to registered observers.
+<p>We expect fellows to know how to enable the broadcast of information to registered observers.
 Be able to perform the following: </p>
 <ul>
 <li>Adding and removing notification observers</li>
 <li>Posting Notifications</li>